henrybetts/Rekordbox-Decoding/README.md

 # Code Examples
-See exmample-parse for a very basic example of how to parse a pdb file.
+See example-parse for a very basic example of how to parse a pdb file.